 With warmer weather right around the corner, we’re excited to share this quick and easy recipe that will allow you to make your very own cold brew coffee in just a few minutes!

 How to Make Cold Brew Coffee:

-Adding the Water: Pour 1/2 gallon of 145-degree (or lukewarm) water onto the coffee grounds making sure there is no dry coffee left.
+Adding the water: Pour 1/2 gallon of 145ºF (or lukewarm) water onto the coffee grounds making sure there is no dry coffee left.

 Steep and filter: Let it sit and steep undisturbed for 15-20 minutes.
 From there, filter the coffee into another pitcher using a traditional coffee maker brew basket and filter or a Hario V60 and filter.

 Chill and serve: You should have about two liters of cold brew that you can place in the refrigerator to chill.
 This coffee is good for 8-10 days refrigerated.

 Once done, you can serve as is or add milk, honey, flavored syrups and sugar!

 How is cold brew different from iced coffee?